 Determination: means a written outcome of a URS proceeding.
 Determinations may be

-made at the point of default, after a response,
+made at the point of default, after a response, after an appeal, or after an appellate arbitral proceeding and may be referred to as Default Determination, Final Determination, Appeal Determination, or Appellate Arbitral Determination..

 Examiner: means an individual appointed by a Provider to make a Determination.